-With the help of the function $Reference\ calibration\ on/off$, the periodic recalibration of the transmitter can be activated or deactivated.
+With the help of the function Reference calibration on/off, the periodic recalibration of the transmitter can be activated or deactivated.
 The objectives of the function are periodic self-monitoring and an increase in long-term stability.
-During the automatic reference calibration of 30 seconds, the transmitter is offline; the last measured value will be displayed at the signal outputs.
-After choosing this function and pressing \bot , the following selection field will be displayed:
+During the automatic reference calibration of 30 seconds, the transmitter is offline!
+The last measured value will be displayed at the signal outputs.
+After choosing this function and pressing \dashv , the following selection field will be displayed: